| |

 any type of pool surface can result in damage.
 While the

-color can be consistent with iron staining, given the
+be consistent with iron staining, given the

 circumstances, the harsh effects of direct chlorine contact